cjolowicz/retrocookie/README.rst

 in practise it is often enough to perform simple replacements of template variables.
 One reason this works so well is that the rewrite only needs to be correct for the handful of commits you're importing.

-When it doesn't work,
-you will usually get merge conflicts, with the entire git machinery at your fingertips.
-Use ``git rebase --abort`` to bail out into a clean state, or resolve the conflicts and run ``git rebase --continue``.
-Even if there are no merge conflicts, always inspect the generated commits to make sure you got what you wanted.

 Features